tendermint/go-amino/README.md

 // b0000 0011  0x03  "Start struct" for `ListOfLists`
 // b0000 1110  0x14  field number and type for `MyLists` (1, "[]List")
 // b0000 0110  0x06  type of element of `MyLists`, a list
-// b0000 0011  0x03  type of element of `MyLists[0]`, a struct (continued type-bytes)
+// b0000 0011  0x03  type of list element, struct
 // b0000 0001  0x01  length of list, uvarint for 1
-//                   "Start struct" for `List` #0 (implied)
+//                   "List" for `List` #0 (implied)
-// b0000 1110  0x14  field number and type for MyList (1, "List")
-// b0000 0011  0x03  type of list element, struct
+//                   type of list element, struct (implied)
 // b0000 0010  0x02  length of list, uvarint for 2
 //                   "Start struct" for `Item` #0 (implied)
 // b0000 1000  0x08  field number and type for Number (1, "Varint)
 // b0000 0010  0x02  field value varint for 1
 // b0000 0100  0x04  "End struct" for `Item` #0
-//                   "Start struct" for `Item` #0 (implied)
+//                   "Start struct" for `Item` #1 (implied)
 // b0000 1000  0x08  field number and type for Number (1, "Varint)
 // b0000 0110  0x06  field value varint for 3
 // b0000 0100  0x04  "End struct" for `Item` #1
-// b0000 0100  0x04  "End struct" for `List` #0
+//                   "End list" for `List` #0 implied
 // b0000 0100  0x04  "End struct" for `ListOfLists`
 ```

 Unlike fields of a struct where nil pointers are denoted by the absence of
 encoding, elements of a list are encoded without an index or key.
 They are
-just encoded one after the other, with the first type-byte implied by the
+just encoded one after the other, with the first typ3-byte implied by the
 initial list "declaration" bytes.

-To denote nil values in list elements, the element type-byte that immediately
+To denote nil values in list elements, the element typ3-byte that immediately
-follows the bXXXXX110 type-byte (for nested lists) or key (for struct fields)
+follows the bXXXXX110 typ3-byte (for nested lists) or key (for struct fields)
 list "declaration" reserves the 4th least-significant bit to denote whether
 elements are prefixed by a 0x00 byte to denote a non-nil item, or a 0x01 byte
 to denote a nil item.
 Note that the byte values are flipped (typically 0 is